galang006/galang006/README.md

 # Hi there! 👋

-I'm Galang Satriamahesa Putra Dewa, a student at UPN Veteran Yogyakarta University, pursuing a degree in Informatics.
+Hi, I'm Galang Satriamahesa Putra Dewa!
+Informatics graduate from UPN "Veteran" Yogyakarta with a passion for Machine Learning and AI.
+Experienced in computer vision projects including object detection, segmentation, and model deployment.

+I enhanced my skills at Bangkit Academy by Dicoding, specializing in Machine Learning, and I’m eager to contribute to innovative AI projects.

 ## 📚 About Me